A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning for Specific Applications

 \section{Pruning for Specific Applications}

-This section summarizes the mainstream applications' characteristics involved in pruning, and the commonly used networks, datasets, and evaluation metrics of pruning are shown in Table \ref{Table:application-summary}.
-The statistics of pruning literature in different applications are shown in Fig.~\ref{Fig:statistics}(a).
+This section summarizes the characteristics of mainstream applications involved in pruning.
+The commonly used networks, datasets, and evaluation metrics of pruning are shown in Table \ref{Table:application-summary}.
+The statistics of pruning literature across different applications are shown in Fig.~\ref{Fig:statistics}.